Trafic.musique

-This article has been translated from the original French version.

-Trafic.musique was a French television series that aired occasionally.
+Trafic.musique is a French television series that aired occasionally.
 It featured different types of unusual music, and was shown in Metropolitan France on France 2 and in Canada on TV5 Québec Canada.
 The show was presented and produced by Guillaume Durand.
 The first episode was broadcast on 26 October 2002; the last one on 22 December 2005.

 The program featured cross-generational and eclectic musical content, including artists such as David Bowie, Moby, and Elton John.
 The best parts of the show were later incorporated into the French television series Campus.